In an age when consumers are inundated with messages online, what can you do to stand out?

 1. Show people how you’re spreading the holiday cheer

 How are you and your employees celebrating the holidays?
 Give your social media followers a look at the ways that you’re spreading the holiday cheer.
 Perhaps you’re engaging in charity work.
-Maybe you’re planning a wonderful Christmas party.
 Or maybe you’re just having some everyday fun in your stores.

 Whatever it is, feel-good holiday posts are always popular on social media.
 Not only do they look great, but they also help your brand appear more fun and relatable, thus strengthening the connection that shoppers have with your company — and the people in it.

-Consider what jewelry designer and retailer Kendra Scott did as part of the #MakingSpiritsBright movement.
+Consider what jewelry designer and retailer Kendra Scott did as part of the #MakingSpiritsBright movement a few years ago.
 Kendra and her team surprised a Southwest Airlines flight with goodies from the company.
 They even brought along Santa Claus wearing a yellow suit.

 2. Add real value